How We Benchmark LLMs

 Step 1: Dimension Scoring

-The KPI (Key Performance Indicator) is calculated as a weighted average:
+The KPI (Key Performance Indicator) for each scenario is calculated as a weighted average:

 KPI = Σ(dimension_score × dimension_weight)